If there’s one food trend we’re on board with, it’s that kale, beets, and quinoa are making their way onto more American plates.

 8. Ready-Made Bottled Smoothies and Protein Shakes

-You’re getting more than just post-workout gains—and not the good kind—from protein shakes and bottled smoothies.
-These pre-made drinks have about the same amount of sugar and artificial sweeteners you can find in diet sodas, slushies, and milkshakes.
-Try my low-sugar smoothie tricks to help you cut back, including adding a pinch of blood-sugar stabilizing cinnamon to your drink.
+Some of these pre-made drinks have about the same amount of sugar and artificial sweeteners you can find in diet sodas, slushies, and milkshakes.

 9. Low-Fat Salad Dressing

-Beware of low-fat salad dressings!
-Sugar, salt, high-fructose corn syrup and other highly processed ingredients make up for the fat that’s missing in low-fat dressings.
-Plus, they’re not as filling and let’s be real: They don’t taste very good.
-Using fresh herbs, spices and anti-inflammatory ingredients, like apple cider vinegar and olive oil, you can dress up your greens.
+Using fresh herbs, spices, and raw apple cider vinegar and olive oil, you can dress up your greens.
 I promise you’ll never want to go store-bought again!
 Check out some of my favorite salad dressing recipes.

 Swap in: Creamy Turmeric Dressing